 The City of San Jose is another location with a high concentration of sites related to Cesar Chavez and the farm labor movement.
 Working in partnership with the organization Chavez Family Vision, the City has developed a Cesar Chavez heritage walk which includes McDonnell Hall at Our Lady of Guadalupe Church and many other sites associated with Cesar Chavez's education as a community organizer.

 The Monterey County Jail is visible from the exterior, but has not been used by the county for many years.
-Lack of maintenance on the property has result in some deterioration which would need to be repaired before visitors could access the building.
+Although easily accessible from Highway 101, lack of use of the property has resulted in some deterioration which would need to be repaired before visitors could access the interior of the building.
 However, the site is easy to find and view from the exterior.
-Located in Salinas, the jail is also in close proximity to several sites eligible for listing on the National Register of Historic Places for their connection to Cesar Chavez and the farm labor movement in the town of Salinas and in nearby San Juan Bautista.
+Located in Salinas, the jail is also in close proximity to several sites eligible for listing in the National Register of Historic Places for their connection to Cesar Chavez and the farm labor movement in the town of Salinas and in nearby San Juan Bautista.